singhTarunPal/bookService/README.md

 *Author:* Tarun Pal Singh

-*Design:* ITs a Microservice based on Flask and SQLite
+*Design:* Its a Microservice based on Flask and SQLite

 ## Setting up env